Meiobenthos

 Meiobenthos, also called meiofauna, are small benthic invertebrates that live in marine or freshwater environments, or both.
 The term meiofauna loosely defines a group of organisms by their size—larger than microfauna but smaller than macrofauna—rather than by their taxonomy.
-In practice, the term usually includes organisms that can pass through a 1 mm mesh but are retained by a 45 μm mesh, though exact dimensions vary from researcher to researcher.
+This fauna includes both animals that turn into macrofauna later in life, and those small enough to belong to the meiobenthos their entire life.
+In marine environments there can be thousands of individuals in 10 cubic centimeters of sediment, and counts animals like nematodes, copepods, rotifers, tardigrades and ostracods, but protists like ciliates and foraminifers within the size range of the meiobenthos are also often included.
+In practice, the term usually includes organisms that can pass through a 1 mm mesh but are retained by a 45 μm mesh, though exact dimensions may vary.
 Whether an organism will pass through a 1 mm mesh also depends upon whether it is alive or dead at the time of sorting.